FurSure Case Study

 Acquisition VS. Retention

 I realized something important: pet owners don't change food frequently once their pet is comfortable with a brand.
-The flagship feature that would attract users to download the app (nutrition scanning) wouldn't allow for longterm users.
+The flagship feature that would attract users to download the app (nutrition scanning) wouldn't create lasting engagement.

-This insight completely shifted my design priorities.
-I started thinking about daily-use features that would create lasting engagement, not just solve one-time problems.
+This insight completely shifted my design priorities toward daily-use features that would create lasting engagement, not just solve one-time problems.

-• Strategic decision: Prioritize reminders for long-term engagement
+Prioritize daily reminders for long-term engagement and retention

 What I Learned